-The Professional Master’s Degree in Environmental Geology offers students a specialized degree that combines knowledge in theoretical areas of geology with technical expertise in geochemistry, geophysics, and hydrogeology to address, study and mitigate naturally and anthropogenically-derived geologic hazards and topical issues of concern to society such as climate change and sea level rise.
-The degree requires a total of 30 credit hours and an internship and is typically completed in 12 – 18 months.
+The Environmental Geology MPS track offers students a specialized degree that combines knowledge in theoretical areas of geology with technical expertise in geochemistry, geophysics, and hydrogeology to address geologic hazards.
+Students in this degree program address, study, and mitigate naturally and anthropogenically derived geologic hazards and topical issues of concern to society, such as climate change and sea level rise.

 Gregor Paul Eberli